donseba/go-router/README.md

 Define routes for specific HTTP methods.

 - (*Router) Get(pattern string, handler http.HandlerFunc)
-- (*Router) Head(pattern string, handler http.HandlerFunc)
 - (*Router) Post(pattern string, handler http.HandlerFunc)
 - (*Router) Put(pattern string, handler http.HandlerFunc)
 - (*Router) Patch(pattern string, handler http.HandlerFunc)
 - (*Router) Delete(pattern string, handler http.HandlerFunc)
-- (*Router) Options(pattern string, handler http.HandlerFunc)v

 #### Parameters

 - **pattern string**: The URL pattern for the route.
 Patterns can include placeholders like {id}.
 A pattern that ends in “/” matches all paths that have it as a prefix, as always.
-To match the exact pattern including the trailing slash, end it with {$}, as in /exact/match/{$}.
+To match the exact pattern including the trailing slash, end it with `{$}`, as in `/exact/match/{$}`.
 - **handler http.HandlerFunc**: The function to handle requests matching the pattern and method.

 ### Grouping Routes